fuweid/accelerated-container-image/docs/EXAMPLES.md

 1:M 03 Mar 2021 04:39:31.810 * Ready to accept connections
 ```

-## Convert OCI Image into OverlayBD
+## Convert OCI Image into overlaybd

-OverlayBD image convertor helps to convert a normal image to OverlayBD-format remote image.
+overlaybd image convertor helps to convert a normal image to overlaybd-format remote image.

 ```bash
 # pull the source image